cseanburns/electronic_resource_mgmt/lectures/02-desperately-seeking-erm-librarian.md

 bookmark the [Journal of Electronic Resources Librarianship][JERL].

-A big change since 2012, when Harnett's research ends, is that technology has moved to the cloud and we manage less technology on on-site servers, where those servers might be managed by library IT (or other IT).
+A big change since 2012, when Harnett's research ends, is that technology has moved to the cloud, and we manage less technology on on-site servers, where those servers might be managed by library IT (or other IT).
 This has had substantial implications and I think we should hypothesize about what they may be.
 One implication is libraries will require fewer local, advanced IT skill